alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 - Input-Side 1s QSM Power Packet: Pearson r ≈ 0.387, Spearman ρ ≈ 0.733

 This means the Power indicators in Group3 do not necessarily produce a clean linear proportion, but they can distinguish displacement levels.
 This is different from Group2.
-Group2 is closer to a medium-period pulse directly forming a strong packet; Group3 is closer to distributed power-potential being reorganized through Frequency Groups and the interface.
+Group2 is closer to a medium-period pulse directly forming a strong packet; Group3 is closer to distributed power being reorganized through Frequency Groups and the interface.

 The interface-side Interface Power/Work Packet is: